Andoryuuta/MHFConnector/README.md

 ![screenshot](https://github.com/Andoryuuta/MHFConnector/raw/master/ss/screenshot.png)

 # About
+Prebuilt versions are available on the [releases page](https://github.com/Andoryuuta/MHFConnector/releases).

+## Internals:
 This is basically just two existing libraries cobbled together:
 * [PSHostsFile](https://github.com/fschwiet/PSHostsFile) for modifying the hosts file without overriding it.
 * [EasyHook](https://github.com/EasyHook/EasyHook) for hooking `CreateMutexA` and `OpenMutexA` for multi-client purposes.
 (Almost copied directly from the [example code](https://github.com/EasyHook/EasyHook-Tutorials/tree/master/Managed/RemoteFileMonitor))

-## Internals:
-All this does is add the specified IP to the hosts file.
+In specific, all this does is add the specified IP to the hosts file:

 E.g.
 ```